DiogoDeAndrade/loop/README.md

 # LOOP

-This project is for my [Game Makers ToolKit Game Jam'25] entry.
+This project was for my [Game Makers ToolKit Game Jam'25] entry, but I abandoned it and focused on the systems themselves and finally on the NavMesh2d system.
+I'll carry on this project to be able to test these two components: the RPG generic system, and the NavMesh2d system.

 ## Gameplay